StatsGary/NHS_R_Community_Computer_Vision_Gary_Hutson/README.md

 # NHS R Community - Computer Vision Lightening Talk - 12/10/2020

-The computer vision code is included in the R master file.
+The computer vision code is hosted on my cloud account.
+Click the <a href="https://1drv.ms/u/s!Aq5aEUcRx5IqgoASR6poEt9lj5EsrA?e=woq0g5">link</a> to access.

 To access the sample files for this script file, you need to naviagte to